samayo/bulletproof/README.md

 ### Configuring
-is all done here : https://github.com/Eritrea/seoWrapper/blob/master/src/StaticPages.php
+If you have static pages, say it here: https://github.com/Eritrea/seoWrapper/blob/master/src/StaticPages.php

-### Dynamic pages
+For you dynamic pages:
-To fetch data from db, for your dynamic pages, just configure this line, from `tests.php`
+to fetch data from db, to display that data as meta tag, just configure this line, from `tests.php`

 ###### `$fetch = $SeoWrapper->getContents($conn, 'pages', "id", ['title', 'keywords', 'description']);`
  All that line is saying is: